Poseidon-ZKP/merkle-forest/README.md

         uint256 identity)
 ```

-As the analysis before, in case the member expose when merkle tree is almost empty, we using a double-split strategy. the last tree will only be full when reach double grantee limit, and split into 2 full grantee tree.
+As explained in the analysis above, to prevent member exposure when their Merkle tree is almost empty, we use a double-split strategy.
+The last tree will only be full when it reaches a double guarantee limit, and then split into 2 full guarantee trees.
+The right tree after the splitting will be attached on the right to an empty Merkle tree, thus becoming the new double size Merkle tree in the forest.

-since the last tree is double grantee.

-### Membership Prove
+### Membership Proof

 ```shell
     function contains(